jrabmer/obsidian-to-gitlab-wiki/README.md

 ## 🔓 Prerequisites

-The plugin assumes that your vault does not use WikiLinks and relative Paths for link formats.
+The plugin assumes that your vault does not use WikiLinks but uses relative Paths for link formats.
 This may be changed in the future.
 Until then make sure you set `Settings -> Files and links -> New Link format` to `Relative path to file` and disable `Use [[Wikilinks]]`.

 In case you have an existing vault with WikiLinks, I personally use the following [plugin](https://github.com/ozntel/obsidian-link-converter) by Ozan Tellioglu (with relative paths setting!).